stat385uiuc/su2016/_posts/2016-07-11-lecture-10-piping-and-web-scrapping.md

 # Overview

-Data Science realm of *R*, the biggest breakthrough occurred back in 2014 with the introduction of a *pipe operator* to the *R* ecosystem.
-The creation of the *pipe* has lead to several *tidy* concepts.
-As a practical exercise, the pipe concept will be applied during *web scrapping*.
+In the Data Science realm of *R*, the biggest breakthrough occurred back in 2014 with the introduction of a **pipe operator** to the *R* ecosystem.
+The creation of the pipe has lead to several *tidy* concepts.
+As a practical exercise, the pipe concept will be applied during web scrapping.

 # Files of Interest